melitus/smart-city/README.md

 - Storage Layer:

     - Maintains historical data for analytics and replaying streams.
-    - Uses MongoDB to supports indexing efficient querying of recent data as well as historical data over time.
+    - The system used MongoDB to supports indexing efficient querying of recent data as well as historical data over time.

 - Message Broker: